 - mode The image mode.
+See: Modes.

 - size The image size.

 - data A byte buffer containing raw data for the given mode.

-- decoder_name What decoder to use.
+- decoder name What decoder to use.

 - args Additional parameters for the given decoder.

+'''

 PIL.Image.fromstring(args, kw)

+'''

 Deprecated alias to frombytes.
-Deprecated since version 2.0.

-PIL.Image.frombuffer (mode, size, data, decoder_name='raw', args) Creates an image memory referencing pixel data in a byte buffer.
+PIL.Image.frombuffer(mode, size, data, decoder_name='raw', args)

+Creates an image memory referencing pixel data in a byte buffer.

-This function is similar to frombytes (), but uses data in the byte buffer, where possible.
+This function is similar to frombytes(), but uses data in the byte buffer, where possible.
 This means that changes to the original buffer object are reflected in this image).
 Not all modes can share memory; supported modes include "L", "RGBX", "RGBA", and "CMYK".